kublaikhan1/GeoJson4Kashmir/README.md

 # GeoJson4Kashmir

-Accurate geoJSON/TopoJson/SVG files for divisions, districts, cities and various locations through out Kashmir.
+Accurate geoJSON/SVG files for divisions, districts, cities and various important locations through out Kashmir.

 Descritive files so they can be properly reused and carry meaningful and accurate data of Kashmir as a seperate region.